Sikun275/myLeetcode/README.md

   - 2429（M） minimize XOR
   - 1368（H） minimum cost to make at least one valid path in a grid （didn't go throught it
   - 407 (H) trapping rain water 2 (Min-Heap & BFS
   - 2698 (M) use the constrains, doesn't need the general solution
+  - 2375 (M) construct smallest number from DI string, simple answer but need a lot of thinking to get this